Hiccup246/npm-expansions/README.md

 - Dynamically update the `expansions.txt` file and the global `ExpansionsModel`.
   - This could be done by a separate thread which routinely checks the official npm expansions repo and pull requests
   - Note that the last change to the expansions text file in the official repo occurred two years ago.
+- Implement a background rain animation effect similar to the header of [deno merch](https://merch.deno.com/)